Pierreslag/adventure/README.md

 ## Features
 - Enganging storyline set in a post-apocalyptic world filled with zombies.
-- Decision based gameplay with few choices and outcomes.
+- Decision based gameplay with a set of choices and outcomes.
 - Simple and intuitive user interface that requires only A or B inputs to progress.

 ![coice 2](Image_URL)